ecdhyn/matrix/README.md

 # matrix

-what happens when you try to escape?
+what happens when you try to escape? is it possible with the help of a friend?

 create a venv and download pygame with
 ```